Gaslight (1944 film): Plot

-Meanwhile, Cameron has recruited a patrolman to watch Gregory, who they learn often visits an abandoned house nearby, and is planning to institutionalize Paula.
-While Gregory is out, Cameron offers Paula his help, confirming that the attic noises and flickering gaslights are indeed real.
-He deduces that Gregory has been entering his own attic through a skylight via the neighboring vacant house, to search through Alice's belongings.
-When he lights the attic lights, the gas to the downstairs lights is reduced.
+Meanwhile, Cameron has recruited a patrolman to watch Gregory, who often visits an abandoned adjoining house; flirting with Nancy, the policeman learns that Gregory is planning to institutionalize Paula.
+While Gregory is out, Cameron offers Paula his help, confirming that the attic noises and flickering gaslights are real.
+He deduces that Gregory has been entering his own attic through a skylight via the adjoining vacant house to search furtively through Alice's belongings for her hidden jewels.
+When Gregory lights the attic lights, the gas is reduced to the downstairs lights.
 Cameron pries open Gregory's desk, and Paula finds the letter from Bauer that her husband insisted was a delusion.
+Cameron expresses that Gregory is systematically driving her into madness.
 "Gregory" is actually Sergis Bauer, who murdered Alice but was interrupted by a young Paula before he could find her jewels.
-His marriage to Paula was a scheme to gain access to her aunt's home, followed by a cunning strategy to have Paula institutionalized and so gain full access to Alice's estate.
+His marriage to Paula was a scheme to gain access to her aunt's home, followed by a strategy to have Paula institutionalized, gaining full access to Alice's estate.

-At the same time, Sergis discovers the jewels hidden in plain sight, sewn into one of Alice's famous costumes.
-He returns downstairs to find his desk unlocked.
+Simultaneously, Sergis discovers Alice's jewels hidden in plain sight, sewn into one of Alice's famous costumes.
+Returning downstairs, he finds his desk unlocked.
 He questions the mentally exhausted Paula, who admits the desk was opened by a man that was visiting her.
-To protect Paula, the kindly cook Elizabeth denies seeing any man and assures Sergis that this was merely a figment of Paula's imagination, driving Paula to despair.
+To protect Paula, the kindly cook, Elizabeth, denies seeing any man and assures Sergis that this was merely a figment of Paula's imagination, driving Paula to despair.
 Cameron appears and confronts Sergis, chasing him into the attic and tying him to a chair.
-Finally convinced of her own sanity, Paula is left alone with Sergis, who urges her to cut him free.
-Instead, Paula taunts him, musing that the knife in her hand might not be real and also finding the "missing" brooch.
+Finally convinced of her own sanity, Paula consents to Sergis’s request to be left alone with him, where Sergis urges Paula to cut him free.
+Paula taunts him, searching his desk for an imaginary knife to cut him free, and instead finding the "missing" brooch.
 As the police drive Sergis away, Cameron expresses interest in seeing Paula again.